Autonomous phase-sensitive radio-echo sounder theory#

 In our simple case, the deramped signal looks like a sine wave:

-s = np.exp(1j*2*np.pi*f_d*t)
+s = np.sin(2*np.pi*f_d*t)

-Let’s plot the real and imaginary parts of this signal:
+Let’s plot this deramped signal:

-ax1.set_xlabel('t [s]')
+ax.set_xlabel('t [s]')

-ax1.set_xlim(0, 0.05)
+ax.set_xlim(0, 0.05)

 As mentioned above, we need to compute the frequency of this signal.
 We do this using a fourier transform.
 This video is an incredibly clear explanation of how fourier transforms achieve this.